Pilatus U-28 Draco: Replacement

 An MC-12W Liberty and a U-28A Draco seen preparing for take off together.

-In 2013, the highly tasked U-28s began to require a 20,000 flight hour inspection costing $595,000 per aircraft, with a farther $1.14 million inspection required at 35,000 hours expected for 2017.
+In 2013, the highly tasked U-28s began to require a 20,000 flight hour inspection costing $595,000 per aircraft, with a further $1.14 million inspection required at 35,000 hours expected for 2017.
 To avoid these costs, and other expenses required to upgrade sensors, communications and data-sharing equipment, AFSOC planned to replace them all with the MC-12W Liberty, which had been used by Air Combat Command.
 However that plan was cancelled after pushback from Congress.
 Instead, AFSOC modified additional PC-12 airframes from its inventory into the U-28 configuration.

 The OA-1K Skyraider II being fielded through the 2020s coincides with the divestment of the U-28.
 It is not a direct replacement for the U-28, but it does include ISR capability and is expected to carry out the U-28's mission, at least partially.
 Some personnel from the U-28 will be converting to the OA-1K.
 SOCOM's plan to divest the U-28 and MC-12W has come under criticism from the Government Accountability Office (GAO), which, in a 2024 report warns of a gap in ISR capability left by the prospective retirement of the U-28, the fear being that the OA-1K may not be able to cover these gaps, it had not achieved sufficient ability in August 2023.
-In May 2024, SOCOM officials announced plans for a more direct replacement for the U-28 and MC-12W manned-ISR aircraft.
-This also comes amongst concern that AFSOC's fleet of turboprop aircraft (such as the U-28) will be survivable enough to prove useful in a war against a peer adversary, rather than the asymmetric conflicts of the Global War On Terror, were these aircraft could operate in relative impunity.
+In May 2024, SOCOM officials announced plans for a more direct replacement for the U-28 and MC-12W manned-ISR aircraft, however it was revealed in June 2026 that any plans for a direct manned ISR replacement had been cancelled.
+This also comes amongst concern that AFSOC's fleet of turboprop aircraft (such as the U-28) will be survivable enough to prove useful in a war against a peer adversary, rather than the asymmetric conflicts of the Global War On Terror, where these aircraft could operate in relative impunity.